Essential Guide to Capital Gains Tax: Allowances, Rates, and Exceptions

 If you’re selling your own business

 When you sell your own business, or a percentage of your business, you will have to pay CGT.
-However, you may only need to pay a fixed rate of 10% due to something called ‘business asset disposal relief’ – previously known as Entrepreneur’s Relief.
-To quality for this tax relief, both of the following must apply for at least 2 years up to the date you sell all or part of your business:
+However, you may only need to pay a fixed rate of 1014% (from April 2025 onwards) due to something called ‘business asset disposal relief’ – previously known as Entrepreneur’s Relief.

 Be a sole trader or business partner